 - the water tank is placed in the rear yard, behind the building line

 - protection against vermin entering the water tank is ensured

 - protection against ingress of storm water and ground water if the tank is partially or completely buried in the ground is ensured.

 Wagga Wagga Rainwater Tank Requirements

-Outside of the national and state requirements endorsed by the Wagga Wagga Council, there does not seem to be any unique requirements that need be met.
+Outside of the national and state requirements endorsed by Wagga Wagga Council, there does not seem to be any unique requirements that need be met.

 Nonetheless, there may be more specific requirements for your area if, for example, your property is located in a bushfire prone area.
 Depending upon your building type and lot size, you will generally need to meet a water storage requirement of anywhere from 5,000 litres up to 20,000 litres (this is in addition to BASIX requirements!).
 Rainwater tanks can be used as water retention tanks to meet these requirements.

 It is also important to note that many plains in Wagga Wagga carry flooding risks.
 In more built up areas, rainwater from roads, driveways, footpaths and other hard surfaces can cause stormwater drainage problems.
-As part of stormwater management plan, the council may require you to meet certain stormwater detention requirements.
+As part of stormwater management planning, the council may require you to meet certain stormwater detention requirements.
 This normally means setting aside storage capacity in your tank for detaining rainwater that is then slowly released from your tank.

 If you are looking for a water tank for your Wagga Wagga property, contact our friendly staff for a great deal today.
 We offer fast and free delivery to the Wagga Wagga region.